Iambian/acetones/readme.md

 Progress
 --------
 * Core filled out with official instructions.
-NOT TESTED.
+SOME TESTED.
 * Opcode disassembler with all known instructions.
-NOT TESTED.
+SOME TESTED.
+PROBABLY WORKS.
+* Memory can now be mapped to RAM or ROM.
+Sort of.
+No hardware
+* Test rig set up to map memory to a character display.